pkgcore/pkgcore/dev-notes/eapi.rst

 - hard one to slide in, but change versioning rules; no longer allow 1.006, require it to be 1.6
 - pkg_setup must be sandboxable.
 - default IUSE, bug # 61732
+- allowed USE conditional configurations; new metadata key, extend depset syntax to include xor, represent allowed configurations.
+- use groups (kill use_expand off)
+- true incremental stacking support for metadata keys between eclasses/ebuilds; RESTRICT=-strip for example in the ebuild.